Workshop Descriptions for 2015 Write2Ignite! Conference

 Pesky Point of View Problems

 Point of View inconsistencies raise editors’ eyebrows and confuse readers.
 In this workshop Tim helps participants identify and fix these common problems.
 More than that, Tim shares how to use POV as a tool to strengthen their writing.
-Join us; you’ll leave this workshop with a highly-coveted “Super-ocular POV Finder.”
+Join us; you’ll leave this workshop with a whole new way of looking at POV.

 Jenny L. Cote